 Dangers of a Loose Connection

 Wires connect to outlets—properly called receptacles—with screw terminals or other devices to provide a secure connection.
 Wires that are tight to the terminal make good electrical contact that the electricity can pass through with minimal resistance.
 But if the terminal is not tight, and the wire is not compressed against the terminal's metal contact, there is greater resistance.
-And resistant creates heat.
+And resistance creates heat.
 The looser the connection, the greater the heat.

 If the heat from a loose connection is great enough or sustained long enough, it can trip the circuit's breaker, though often it does not.
 A normal breaker is designed only to trip when the load is too great or when the electrical path is shorted (a short circuit).
 The tricky part is, you might not notice any problem in the circuit.
 For example, a reader wrote in with a story about his electric dryer, which worked fine but periodically turned off because the breaker tripped.
 This being a dedicated circuit (supplying only one appliance), there were no other receptacles or connections on the circuit, so the tripped breaker wouldn't be due to an overload.

 As it turns out, the reader was an electrical engineer, and he ultimately discovered that one of the terminals on the dryer's receptacle just needed some tightening.
 The dryer still worked because the wire was connected, but eventually, the wire would heat up enough—through resistance—to trip the breaker.
 Tightening the terminal solved the problem.